Oneirical/The-Games-Foxes-Play/README.md

 * **Extensive lore presented through nonmodal elements** - If you care about why exactly the air elemental foxes have cybernetic augments, you can learn all my worldbuilding through tile descriptions and dialogue in a message box, but you will (almost) never be locked out of key-mashing and combat.
 Those who don't care about the "why" and just want to smash some robotic woodland critters can easily do so without interruption.

 Check the "design" folder in the files list for more information.
+Run index.html to play the game.